Elena Whitham

-As a childhood emigrant to Quebec, Whitham returned to Scotland in the 1990s.
-She worked for Scottish Women's Aid before becoming a councillor for Irvine Valley in East Ayrshire Council, and then Depute Leader of the council.
+As a child her family immigrated to Quebec, Whitham returned to Scotland in the 1990s, working for Scottish Women's Aid before becoming a councillor for Irvine Valley in East Ayrshire Council, and then Depute Leader of the council.

 Early life

-Elena McLeod was born on 9 July 1974 in Kilmarnock.
-At the age of six, she and her family emigrated to Quebec, Canada due to her father struggling to find employment in Scotland.
+Born on 9 July 1974 in Kilmarnock, her family immigrated to Quebec, Canada when she was six because her father could not find work in Scotland.
 Whitham's family were miners in Muirkirk and agricultural workers at many local farms from Sorn to Coylton.
-She had become a supporter of the principle of sovereignty after being given a copy of The Proclaimers album Sunshine on Leith by her grandmother in 1988.

-Whitham studied at the Champlain College Saint-Lambert in Montreal from 1990 to 1992.
-In 1993, She attended the Concordia University, where she gained a Bachelor of Arts in Journalism and Communications.
+1990-1992, Whitham studied at the Champlain College Saint-Lambert in Saint Lambert, Quebec.
+In 1993 she studied at Concordia University for a Bachelor of Arts in Journalism and Communications.
 In the 1995 Quebec independence referendum, she campaigned in-favour of Quebec sovereignty.